They are a group of muscles located in the legs.

 The inferior fibula retinaculum runs between the inferior extensor retinaculum of the anterior leg muscles and the calcaneus.

-The peroneus longus tendon attaches to the first metatarsal (related to the big toe) and the peroneus brevis attaches to the fifth metatarsal (related to the fifth or smallest toe).
+The peroneus longus tendon attaches to the first metatarsal (related to the big toe).
+The peroneus brevis attaches to the fifth metatarsal (the fifth or most minor toe).

 Both tendons attach to the lower surface of these metatarsals.

-Both the peroneus longus and the short are innervated by the superficial fibular nerve and the artery.
+The peroneus long and the short are innervated by the superficial fibular nerve and the artery.

-External popliteal sciatica yields into the canal that provides it with the lateral peroneus longus, a nerve thread that is carried vertically down the center of the muscle threads.
+External popliteal sciatica yields into the canal that provides it with the lateral peroneus longus, a nerve thread carried vertically down the center of the muscle threads.

 This nerve sometimes also comes from the musculocutaneous nerve.